 By default, only the owner of the NFT is allowed to reduce the number of uses of a token.
 However, it is possible to delegate this responsibility to other trusted authorities.
 These delegated "Use Authorities" can then reduce the number of uses via the instruction mentioned in the previous section.

-The following instructions enable us to approve and reject a Use Authority:
+The following instructions enable us to approve and revoke a Use Authority:

 Note that this is very similar to the Collection Authority system but the party who can approve and revoke authorities is the current token holder of the NFT, as opposed to the Update Authority for collections.